Laser Prostate Surgery

 We use Laser Focal Therapy (focal laser ablation) for the treatment of low-to-intermediate prostate cancer.
-Laser focal therapy can also be used to help improve the symptoms associated with benign prostatic hyperplasia (BPH).
+This prostate laser surgery can also be used to help improve the symptoms associated with benign prostatic hyperplasia (BPH).

 This procedure involves placing the patient inside the MRI scanner and displaying MRI images and thermal maps on a computer screen.
 A thin laser fiber is guided to the tumor and laser energy is applied to ablate, or kill, cancer cells.